 Where to Stay near Parks and Natural Areas around Phoenix

 If you can't find a place to camp, or the weather isn't what you were expecting when you left home, here are some quality, moderately priced, interesting, and fun hotel options near popular outdoor areas:

 - Right out of another era, the Arizona Golf Resort is a quaint property with lovely pool areas.
 It was originally built in the 1960s and has preserved much of its character.
 It also offers easy access to the Superstition Mountains and natural attractions on the east side of the city.

-- Budget Hotels: You can usually find good-value at the Econo Lodge Airport.
+- You can usually find good-value at the Surestay Hotel by Best Western Phoenix Airport.
 This property offers basic but comfortable rooms and is about a 30- to 40-minute drive to places like Estrella, White Tank, and Usery Mountain Regional Parks.

 - The Azure Hotel Mesa, with a pool, is located in Mesa and will put you a bit closer to the parks on the east side of the city.

 Phoenix, AZ - Climate Chart